Boy do dog ears bleed when they’re torn!

 - Gently clean the wound using a warm salt solution or plain warm tap water to remove any sticky or crusty debris.

 - Do NOT allow your dog to lick, chew or scratch the wound.
-You can use Elizabethan collars (cones of shame) or surgi shirts – if the shirt covers the wound area to keep your dog from bothering it.
+You can use Elizabethan collars (cones of shame) or surgi shirts (like this one on Amazon) – if the shirt covers the wound area to keep your dog from bothering it.
 Some people find the most success using both.

 - If your dog has had an abscess, check with your vet on making sure it’s not closing too fast and follow their instructions to keep it open long enough to heal properly.